 — Kevin O’Connor (@KevinOConnor) September 16, 2025

-NBA insider Jake Fischer also reported a couple days ago that Joel was looking “slender, spry and in positive spirits”.
-He was also not wearing his knee brace which is a good sign in terms of his recovery progress.
+NBA insider Jake Fischer also reported a couple of days ago that Joel was looking “slender, spry and in positive spirits”.
+He was also not wearing his knee brace, which is a good sign as far as recovery is concerned.

-In Dotun Akintoye’s highly praised ESPN feature, Embiid said.
+In Dotun Akintoye’s ESPN feature, Embiid had said.
 “I care about how I’m going to be remembered when it comes to basketball, but not as a man.
 As a man, you can’t tell me nothing.”
-It’s very evident that Embiid is trying his all to get back into shape and onto a basketball court.
+And the center is trying his all to get back into shape and onto a basketball court.

 His 2024-25 campaign saw him at his lowest.
 He put up averages of 23.8 points, 8.2 rebounds, and 4.5 assists in about 30 minutes per game.
-He had a career low efficiency of 44.4% from the field so it’s safe to say it’s only up from here on out for the All-NBA center.
+He had a career low efficiency of 44.4% from the field.
+76ers fans would be hoping that it’s going to be only up from here on for the All-NBA center.